SteamGridDB/steam-rom-manager/README.md

 Check out the [releases page](https://github.com/SteamGridDB/steam-rom-manager/releases) for compiled downloads for Windows (exe), macOS (dmg) and Linux (AppImage, deb).

-Linux version is also available as a [Flatpak](https://flatpak.org) at [Flathub/steam-rom-manager](https://flathub.org/apps/details/com.steamgriddb.steam-rom-manager).
+The Linux version is also available as a [Flatpak](https://flatpak.org) at [Flathub/steam-rom-manager](https://flathub.org/apps/details/com.steamgriddb.steam-rom-manager).
 Linux caveats:
 * On some distributions Flatpak must be [pre-configured manually](https://flatpak.org/setup).
 * The AppImage needs to be [made executable](http://discourse.appimage.org/t/how-to-make-an-appimage-executable/80) after download.